slanglois/AdventOfCode/README.md

-This is my feeble attempt at the (https://adventofcode.com/) challenge.
+This is my feeble attempt at the [Advent of Code](https://adventofcode.com/) challenge.